amp-labs/react/README.md

 Please visit [our documentation](https://docs.withampersand.com/v1.0/docs/embeddable-ui-components) to learn more about how to use this library.

 ### Changes with 2.0
-In addition to importing components, the stylesheet must also be imported.
-You may also override `--amp` css variables by importing your own stylesheet.
+In addition to importing components, the default stylesheet must also be imported.
+You may also override `--amp` css variables from default [styles](https://github.com/amp-labs/react/blob/main/src/styles/variables.css) by importing your own stylesheet.

 ```
 import { AmpersandProvider } from '@amp-labs/react';